FRCR Part 1 Pass Rates (2024-2025): Trends, First-Attempt vs Repeat Performance

 -

-Repeat candidates often show improved performance, especially in physics
+Repeat candidates often show improved performance, especially in physics, which is why structured preparation like passing FRCR Part 1 physics on your first attempt matters

 This likely reflects: